julianeon/julianeon/books.md

 ![history of technology](history_technology.png)

-Startup histories: Soni's The Founders (PayPal), Stone's The Everything Store (Amazon), Isaacson's Steve Jobs & Merchant's The One Device: The iPhone (Apple), Levy's In The Plex (Google), Levy's Facebook: The Inside Story (Facebook), Frier's No Filter (Instagram), Lagorio-Chafkin's We Are The Nerds (Reddit), Bilton's Hatching Twitter (X), Benioff's Behind The Cloud (Salesforce).
+Startup histories: Soni's The Founders (PayPal), Stone's The Everything Store (Amazon), Isaacson's Steve Jobs & Merchant's The One Device: The iPhone (Apple), Levy's In The Plex (Google) and Facebook: The Inside Story (Facebook), Frier's No Filter (Instagram), Lagorio-Chafkin's We Are The Nerds (Reddit), Bilton's Hatching Twitter (X), Benioff's Behind The Cloud (Salesforce).

 For a history of venture capital, consider Nicholas' VC: A History, Stross' The Launch Pad: Inside Y Combinator, and Chafkin's The Contrarian: Peter Thiel.